shieldsworks/vscode-mocha-mousse-theme/README.md

 # Mocha Mousse Theme for VS Code

-A sophisticated and elegant VS Code theme inspired by Pantone's Color of the Year 2025 - Mocha Mousse (17-1230).
-This theme combines warm, rich browns with complementary tones to create a comfortable and productive coding environment.
+A VS Code theme inspired by Pantone's Color of the Year 2025 - Mocha Mousse (17-1230).
+This theme uses browns with complementary tones to create a comfortable coding environment.

 ## Preview